-To set up personalization in Sitecore you use the Rule Set Editor.
-The Rule Set Editor evaluates the conditions to determine whether the visitor belongs to a segment and changes the content accordingly.
+To set up personalization in Sitecore, you use the Rule Set Editor.
+Sitecore Rule Set Editor evaluates the conditions to determine whether the visitor belongs to a segment and changes the content accordingly.

 You can implement implicit personalization in Sitecore using different tactics such as engagement value points, content profiling, and pattern cards.

 - Profile keys

 - Profile cards & Personas